electerious/ackee-tracker/README.md

 ## ⚙️ Instance API

-Each ackeeTracker instance is an object with functions you can use to track your visitor.
+Each ackeeTracker instance is an object with functions you can use to track visits and events.

-### .record(attributes)
+### .record(domainId, attributes, callback)

 Creates a new record on the server and updates the record constantly to track the duration of the visit.